reab5555/Batch-Video-Converter/README.md

 1. **Upload Videos**: Drag and drop one or multiple video files.
 2. **Set Preferences**: Choose output format, codec, resolution, bitrate, and frame rate.
 4. **Convert**: Click the "Convert Videos" button to start the process.
-5. **Download**: Retrieve your converted videos directly from the interface.
+5. **Save/Download**: Retrieve your converted videos directly from the interface.

 ---